How to Make an Easy Wood Soap Mold: Loaf, Slab, & Block

 If you did not build your wood soap molds to fit a silicone liner, you will need to line your mold.
 I personally use the same method as Amy at Great Cakes Soapworks, you can view her video tutorial about how to line soap molds with freezer paper here.
 If you build block molds, you will want to use a trash bag liner or a silicone liner.
 The freezer paper will likely leak when used for a block mold.
 These trash can liners are the ones I prefer.

 If putting them together or taking them apart seems confusing, here are some "live-action" photographs of using these molds:

 One of these wooden soap molds lined with freezer paper and filled with soap.

 To unmold the soap, loosen the nuts about a half-inch.

 Tug on the sideboard to break the suction and release it from the soap loaf.

 Release any tape you have securing your liner to the mold.

 Pull out the end boards, and retrieve your loaf of soap!

 One of these molds with the soap loaf completely removed and the mold disassembled.

 And there you have it!
 Wood soap molds that are so versatile, you can truly tailor them to your own needs.
 Yesssss.
-If you happen to build these molds, I'd love to hear from you in the comments below!

 Want to snag weekly advice on building a successful soap biz directly in your inbox?